 So what do we do?
 We can't all just suddenly quit our jobs in some rebellious burst.

 That's true.
 And although we may all get a big, yet short-lived dopamine rush from doing that, sustainable change in any area actually requires a slower, more consistent approach.
-Which means if we do want to work towards getting back to that more natural, relaxed-yet-dynamic, sustainable source of ‘drive’ …we need to clear and amplify from within ourselves while also..... slowly, peacefully and sometimes uncomfortably... holding ground in our work environment in order to foster its growth.
+Which means if we do want to work towards getting back to that more natural, relaxed-yet-dynamic, sustainable source of ‘drive’ …we need to clear and then amplify from within ourselves while also..... slowly, peacefully and sometimes uncomfortably... holding ground in our work environment in order to foster its growth.

 Some may call this non-violent resistance.
 I call it setting clear and kind boundaries around how we work and live... while cultivating an emotional state that can calmly and confidently protect it so we can experience the work-life complement we really want.